30383 - DIGITAL DISRUPTION AND ENTREPRENEURSHIP

 Go to class group/s: 31

-The course analyses the impact of digital transformation in changing the competitive landscape of several industries and the cultural offering at city level.
-Of particular interest of the course are: - the disruptive nature of technological changes - the entrepreneurial ferment across industries - the interplay between incumbents and new comers, with a specific attention to the cultural life of cities.
-In this respect, Milano, as UNESCO creative city of literature is used as a field for research and exploration.
-The goal of the course is to: - analyse digitalization as a context for the transformation of cultural organizations; - discuss its implications for industry configuration, value appropriation, offering configuration and city development; - compare intercompany and interindustry competition in cultural settings; - examine the effects on the cultural vitality at city level.
+The course analyses the impact of digital transformation in changing the competitive landscape of several industries.
+Of particular interest of the course are: - the disruptive nature of technological changes; - the entrepreneurial ferment across industries; - the interplay between incumbents and newcomers.
+The goal of the course is to: - analyze digitalization as a context for the transformation of cultural organizations; - discuss its implications for industry configuration, value appropriation, and offering configuration; - compare inter-company and inter-industry competition in cultural settings.

 - Recognize disruptive technologies and their effects on cultural industries and their players.

-- Describe the interplay between incumbents, newcomers, physical and virtual players in the cultural sector at city level.
+- Describe the interplay between incumbents, newcomers, physical and virtual players.

 - Interpret ambiguous and uncertain environment to predict future configurations in the cultural field.